 In addition to the SD cards, your drone, and attachments, make sure you also bring extra batteries.
 You also will need your pilots license, proper weather attire (winter clothing, jackets, gloves, etc.), and your business cards.

 Do a complete walkthrough of the property.
 This includes all around outside and inside to check for any obstacles that could be distracting.
 Check your drones propellers for any damage and verify all your settings.
 This includes the “return to home” height, GPS functionality, and your camera settings.
-Take into consider completing a calibration and make sure the SD card is in the drone.
+Take into consideration completing a calibration and making sure the SD card is in the drone.

 During the Photoshoot